 THE PLASTIC-FREE PERIODS JOURNEY SO FAR…

-Students reached across 600 schools with our Rethink Periods education programme.
+Students reached through our Rethink Periods education programme.

 Views on our campaign videos, including our award winning Turning Tides film.

-We’re working with NHS Trusts to make plastic free period products available in hospitals.
+We’re working with NHS Trusts to provide training and make plastic-free period products available in hospitals.

 We’ve met with brands, retailers and manufacturers to encourage them to remove single-use plastic from their products and add more reusables to their range.
 These include Boots, Iceland, Bodyform and Lil-lets.